elad12390/ai-generated-clothing-brand/docs/architecture.md

-# Simplified AI Generated Clothing Brand - System Architecture
+# The Daily Drip - System Architecture

 ## 1. Overview

-This document describes the simplified technical architecture for the AI Generated Clothing Brand service.
-The system will automatically generate ONE daily trending topic shirt using AI and upload it to a print-on-demand service with maximum simplicity.
+This document describes the technical architecture for The Daily Drip service.
+The system will automatically generate ONE exclusive, limited-edition clothing design each day and upload it to a print-on-demand service.

 ## 2. Simplified Architecture Diagram